Special lines on contact manifolds: Singular lines

 Deformations of singular rational curves are studied by Kebekus in \cite{kebekus_families_of_singular_rational_curves} (in general setting) and in \cite[\S3]{kebekus_lines1} (in the setting of contact Fano manifolds).
 The summary of these results (restricted to the setting of lines) is presented in the following proposition.

-\begin{prop} Let $(X,L)$ be a polarised projective variety (not necessarily smooth, or normal).
-Suppose $L$ is ample and $x\in X$ is a general point.
-Then the set of singular lines through $x$ is at most finite, and all these lines are smooth at $x$.
-If $X$ is in addition a contact Fano manifold with the contact distribution $F\subset TX$ and the quotient $TX/F \simeq L$, then all lines through $x$ are smooth. \end{prop} For a proof see \cite[Thm~3.3(2)]{kebekus_families_of_singular_rational_curves} and \cite[Prop.~3.3]{kebekus_lines1}.
+\begin{prop} Let $(Y,L_{Y})$ be a polarised projective variety (not necessarily smooth, or normal).
+Suppose that $L_{Y}$ is ample and $y\in Y$ is a general point.
+Then the set of singular lines through $y$ is at most finite, and all these lines are smooth at $y$.
+If $Y$ is in addition a contact Fano manifold with the contact distribution $F\subset TY$ such that $L_Y\simeq TY/F$, then all the lines through $y$ are smooth. \end{prop} For a proof see \cite[Thm~3.3(2)]{kebekus_families_of_singular_rational_curves} and \cite[Prop.~3.3]{kebekus_lines1}.
 We will also generalise the latter result and proof in Proposition~\ref{prop_singular_lines}.
-At the moment we conclude with a proof of Theorem~\ref{thm_dimension_of_the_space_of_singular_lines}.
+We will need the following combination of these two statements, that states that dimension of the variety parametrising singular contact lines on a contact Fano manifold is at most $2n-1$.